· 12 min read

-If you want to dig a little deeper, we covered these stats and more in our 2018 Industry Benchmarks Report.
+If you want to dig a little deeper, we covered these stats and more in our 2018 Industry Benchmarks Repor (or even our hyper-casual report).
 However, make sure to use these stats as a guide, as it really does depend on the type of game you’re playing.
 Hyper-casual titles, for example, will see a much higher Day 1 Retention compared to most other genres, so please do your research.

 3. Keep an eye on your monetization performance

 This is probably one of the biggest things that both you and a publisher will care about: can your game actually make money?